DigitumDei/WellnessWingman/docs/ARCHITECTURE.md

 ```

 ## Purpose & Scope
-HealthHelper is a cross-platform .NET MAUI app that captures wellbeing signals (meals today, exercise and sleep tomorrow), enriches them with user-selected LLM insights, and surfaces daily summaries.
+WellnessWingman is a cross-platform .NET MAUI app that captures wellbeing signals (meals today, exercise and sleep tomorrow), enriches them with user-selected LLM insights, and surfaces daily summaries.
 This doc outlines system layers, data flow, and extensibility points so enhancements preserve the capture → analysis → summary pipeline.

 ## Layered Application Structure
 - **UI Layer**: `Pages/` houses XAML views and `PageModels/` supplies presentation logic (e.g., `MainPage` + `EntryLogViewModel`).
 The home feed binds to a single `ObservableCollection<TrackedEntryCard>` that mixes pending captures, meals, exercise sessions, and other cards while a template selector renders the right visual for each type.